Title

 For more information, please visit www.P65Warnings.ca.gov.

-• Q: Who is the author of the book?
-A: The author of the book is Virginia Sole-Smith, a journalist known for her extensive reporting on issues related to body image and parenting.
+- Q: Who is the author of this book?
+A: The author is Virginia Sole-Smith.
+She is a journalist known for her insights into child psychology and body image issues.